a balloon carrying a smartphone.

 3. Toggle Location to Blocked.

-Much like with Android, changing your location on Chrome on an iPhone or iPad is limited to just blocking it.
+Just like with Android, changing your location on Chrome on an iPhone or iPad is limited to blocking location tracking.

 1. Open the Settings on your iPhone or iPad.